 Report potential fire hazards

-City of Hobart officers visit properties in spring and summer to check for fire hazards on private land.
+City of Hobart officers visit properties during the fire permit period as declared by the Tasmania Fire Service to check for fire hazards on private land.

 - those known to be in a high fire risk area

 - properties about which we have received reports of possible fire hazards